Interactive Mode

 ?
 Enter project path: /full/path/to/projectExamples

-Section titled “Examples”Example 1: Quick Health Check
+Section titled “Examples”Example 1: Agent Architecture Check

 Section titled “Example 2: Generate HTML Report”$ arxo analyze --interactive

-✓ Report saved to: risk-report.html
+✓ Report saved to: agent-report.html

-✓ Running 3 metrics...Tips and Best Practices
+✓ Report saved to: report.jsonTips and Best Practices

 Section titled “2.
 Save HTML for Sharing”HTML reports are self-contained and easy to share: